A Long Weekend in Camden, Maine

 Peter Otts | Camden, Maine

 Just out the back door of 16 Bay View is Peter Otts on the water.
 This local favorite is a great spot for lunch or dinner.
 Their menu packs classic Maine dishes like lobster rolls, steamed mussels, and corn chowder but also has burgers, pasta, and salads.
 Sit on their expansive deck overlooking the harbor.
 Perfect for watching the boats come in and out of the harbor all day long.

 The Lobster Shack | Rockland, Maine

 Nothing beats a fresh lobster roll for lunch in Maine.
 However, not all lobster rolls are created equally.
-The Lobster Shack in Rockland and serves theirs loaded with fresh chunks of lobster meat lightly tossed with mayo on a toasted bun with a side of dilly beans and carrot slaw.
-Enjoy your meal their colorful little courtyard adjacent to the Farnsworth Museum
+The Lobster Shack in Rockland serves theirs loaded with fresh chunks of lobster meat lightly tossed with mayo on a toasted bun with a side of dilly beans and carrot slaw.
+Enjoy your meal in their colorful little courtyard adjacent to the Farnsworth Museum

 Disclosure: Complimentary accommodations, some meals, and activities were provided by the Bay View Collection.
 No other compensation was received for this review.
 This post reflects the honest opinion of my experience without outside influence.